kirillbobyrev/code-clone-detection-llvm-devmtg15-poster/README.md

 I was working with LLVM Community under mentorship of [Vassil Vassilev](https://github.com/vgvassilev) ([CERN](https://home.cern/)/[FNAL](http://www.fnal.gov/)).
-Vassil is a known compiler specilist and the creator of [Cling](https://root.cern.ch/cling), an interactive C++ interpreter used in CERN.
+Vassil is a known compiler specialist and the creator of [Cling](https://root.cern.ch/cling), an interactive C++ interpreter used in CERN.

 The [GSoC project
 page](https://www.google-melange.com/archive/gsoc/2015/orgs/llvm/projects/arcadiaq.html)
 sadly doesn't contain much information due to my lack of knowledge that a large part of the summary I wrote won't be accessible from there.
-This poster, though, containes an extensive overview of the work done during Summer 2015.
+This poster, though, contains an extensive overview of the work done during Summer 2015.

 ## Motivation